 I won’t lie to you, I was terrified to go to university.

-I had no idea what to expect, if I’d make any friends or if I would be able to handle the workload.
-But fear not, I am here to ease your worrying and make the adaptation to university a little easier!
+I had no idea what to expect, if I’d make any friends or if I would even be able to handle the workload.
+But fear not, I am here to ease your worrying and make the adaptation to university that little easier!

 Balancing your studying, social life, downtime and even part-time employment isn't easy but here are my top tricks to live a happy balanced life: